biqqles/dataclassy/README.md

 If true (the default), [internal fields](#internal) are not included in the generated `__repr__`.

 ##### `meta`
 Set this parameter to use a metaclass other than dataclassy's own.
-This metaclass must subclass [`DataClassMeta`](dataclassy/dataclass.py).
+This metaclass must subclass [`dataclassy.dataclass.DataClassMeta`](dataclassy/dataclass.py).

+`DataClassMeta` is best considered less stable than the parts of the library available in the root namespace.
+Only use a custom metaclass if absolutely necessary.

 ### Functions